signatureai/signature-core-nodes/docs/nodes/data.md

             index = kwargs.get("index")
             image = images[index]
             return (image,)

     ```

 ## GetListItem

-Retrieves an item from a list by index and returns its type
+Retrieves and types items from any list by index position.

+A versatile node that provides access to list elements while also determining their
+Python type, enabling dynamic type handling and conditional processing in workflows.

 ### Inputs